Safer Choices for People Who Use Drugs

 Need naloxone?
 Find it here.

 Naloxone is a medication that reverses opioid overdoses.
-It can be purchased from a pharmacy (even without a prescription) or may be distributed by different organizations within your community.
+You can buy it from a pharmacy (even without a prescription) or get it free from many community organizations, such as the local health department.

-The Never Use Alone hotline connects you to a person that stays on the line with you while you use.
+The Never Use Alone hotline connects you to someone who stays on the line while you use.
 If you become unresponsive, they will call for a first responder.

 Sharing syringes?
 Use bleach.